 Richard is planning to combine his relocation to Wellington with study towards a Masters in Public Policy.
-He has one teenage and two adult children, and lives in fervent hope that Liverpool FC will again be Champions of England in his lifetime.
+With wife Christine, he has one teenage and two adult children, and he lives in fervent hope that Liverpool FC will again be Champions of England in his lifetime.

 Senior Advisor, Sector Improvement